probonopd/linuxdeployqt/README.md

 #### Adding icon and icon theme support

 To enable icon and icon theme support you must add `iconengines` as an extra Qt plugin while running `linuxdeployqt`.
+In order for your application to locate the system theme icons, the `libqgtk3.so` platform theme must also be added:

-`-extra-plugins=iconengines`
+`-extra-plugins=iconengines,platformthemes/libqgtk3.so`

 #### Adding extra Qt plugins